terhechte/appventure/guides/catalyst/firststeps/best_practices_code.md

 ---

-# What are some coding best practices for macOS support

 Catalyst is still a fresh technology.
 So far, based on our current knowledge, the following best practices have emerged: